nulastudio/NetBeauty2/README.md

 # NetCoreBeauty

 ## What is it?
-Move a .NET Core app runtime components and dependencies into a sub-directory and make it beauty.
+NetCoreBeauty moves .NET Core app runtime components and dependencies into a sub-directory to make it beautiful.

 ### After Beauty
 ![after_beauty](after_beauty.png)